The Anglophone stereotype that France sucks at war and surrenders at the drop of a hat... and needs the Anglophone countries to save them!

-One would suspect this trope came about due to the fact that, for about the past 200 years, France has had a rough recent record, perceived to have lost or needed to be bailed out of all four of the major wars it has participated in (The Napoleonic Wars,the Franco-Prussian War, the First World War, and Second World War).
-And to be fair, conquering foreign troops have paraded under the Arc de Triomphe in Paris an embarrassing number of times (three times, to be exact).
+One would suspect this trope came about due to the fact that, for about the past 200 years, France has had a rough recent record, perceived to have lost or needed to be bailed out of all four of the major wars it has participated in (The Napoleonic Wars,the Franco-Prussian War, the First World War, and Second World War), not to mention numerous smaller colonial wars which it also lost.
+And to be fair, conquering German troops have paraded under the Arc de Triomphe in Paris an embarrassing number of times (twice, to be exact).

-The problem with seeing France as a kingdom/Empire of losers is that it's not true.
+The problem with seeing France as a kingdom/Empire of cowards with no enthusiasm nor stomach for war is that it's not true - France has been one of the most aggressive and militaristic countries in Europe for more than a millenium.
+Even the languages of Europe reflect this in their heavy usage of French for military terminology (artillery, batallion, defense, echelon, 'esprit de corps', 'Guerre de course', manoeuvre, etcetc).
 The reasons for France's large size relative to every other European state since the Dark Ages are simple - French resourcesnote Around one in every five Europeans was French in 1789, on the eve of the revolution, and French jingoism.
 The reason for France not being a great big Europe-sized blob by now is also simple - absolutely everybody ganging up on France.
 To keep up with French spending, Britain's national debt ran up to as much as (or even more than) 200% of her GDP when defending her British-American colonies from France in the Seven Years' (aka 'French And Indian') War when France hadn't even reached 50%note These figures are crazier than they first appear because the non-agricultural sectors of the economy accounted for less than 20% of GDP at the time.... compared to well over 90% today.
 Britain was able to borrow such huge amounts at such low interest because she used Dutch Republic-style finances and banking, which had been introduced by William Of Orange.
 France... not so much, at least not for another few decades.
 The fact that French kings had habit of arbitrarily defaulting on old debts while the English kings,more restricted in their authority, could not did not help matters either .
 Sixty years and twenty years of Revolutionary/Napoleonic War later, France attended the 1815 Congress of Vienna at the end of the Napoleonic Wars with dignity and honour despite being completely and utterly defeated by the Seventh Coalition (of absolutely everbody else in Europe sans The Ottoman Empire and Switzerland).
 Despite being in a position akin to that of Imperial Germany after World War I, the reason France was invited was because they knew that a dissatisfied France could ruin the entire New European Order as had Napoleon.
 Indeed, this trope crosses into disrespectful when one considers France's wars in the 20th century; more Frenchmen died during WWI than Americans have died in war (since 1776).
 Even during WWII, more Frenchmen (and women and children) lost their lives in the struggle against Hitler than Americans did.

 As we said, being the single biggest power generally meant that France had loads of enemies - chiefly Spain, The Habsburgs/Austria, England/Britain, The Dutch, and later Prussia and even Russia - and virtually no friends.
 A consequence of this was a tendency to win battles but lose wars, as with Napoleon and Louis XIV note And even this has shades of grey: The Napoleonic Wars can be roughly divided by the number of coalitions allied against France.
 There were seven coalitions formed over the course of three decades to defeat the French, of which only the last two ended in a coalition victory...
 As for Louis XIV, the only war where France was on the brink of serious defeat was the Spanish Succesion War, which accomplished Louis's original goal of installing his candidate in the Spanish Throne..
 The French also fought a large number of wars, especially under their Sun King, that ended in draws or even victories that simply were not worth the cost - unlike 'Perfidious Albion', the Kings of France rarely waged their wars based on the perceived cost-effectiveness of doing so and this approach began to tell by the mid-eighteenth century.
 The Kings of France never managed to consolidate or service their 'fragmented' debts properly or sort out the clunky system of Royal Monopolies and Guilds that were supposed to direct all non-agricultural production and trade.
 All this came to a head in the economic depression that sparked the French Revolution.
 Nevertheless, France was and remains the military terror of Europe (possessing by far the largest military and nuclear arsenal in the European Union), with France factoring most prominently into every single other European (nation-)state's strategic considerations.